eole-io/create-my-game/initialize.md

 - **Backend**: `eole-api/src/Eole/Games/MyGame/`
 - **Frontend**: `eole-angular/eole/games/my-game/`

 Note that there is already a folder "my game" in both backend and frontend.

-You can start from them or create a new ones.
+You can start from them to avoid to initialize the structure, or create a new folder.

 If you create a new one, see below.